“Certainly, in this land I do not find the barbarous

 a Catholic, and he lost no time in selling his inheritance.
 Amongst the

-pictures to go were Veronese’s Christ and
+pictures to go were Veronese’s

 the Centurion.
 At this stage Lady Arundel’s will was contested by the son